GallowayLabMIT/protocols/docs/bootcamp/iap/day_2_content-trainings.rst

 - :doc:`General software tips and tricks <software_tips_and_tricks>`
 - Introduction to the :doc:`command line <the_shell>`

-**Github**

-All lab code is stored on Github for version control and sharing.
-If you aren't familiar with Git, check out the :doc:`Introduction to Git <git_intro>` and associated resources.
-The Git repository :doc:`startup checklist <startup_checklist>` is good to reference each time you clone a Git repo.
-Finally, complete the :doc:`computational environment check <environment_check>` to confirm that you can edit Git repos (including this protocols site!).
+**Github:** All lab code is stored on Github for version control and sharing.
+Check out the following protocols to learn the basics and refer back to as needed:

+- :doc:`Introduction to git <git_intro>`
+- :doc:`Startup checklist <startup_checklist>` for working with a new repository
+- :doc:`Computational environment check <environment_check>` to confirm that you can edit git repos
+- :doc:`Contributor guide <../../contributor_guide>` for editing this protocol site

 Research reading and writing